salmenus/memo-board/README.md

 Start by updating `.env` to enter your firebase config.
 You can also create a `.env.local` config file that will override the default configuration, and that will not be committed in Git.

-Please visit <https://firebase.google.com> to create a free account and a project.
+Visit <https://firebase.google.com> to create a free account and a project.

-The following Firebase services need to be activated:
+The following Firebase services need to be enabled:

 * Database/Firestore
 * Hosting